Sep. 02, 2024

 Optional.
 To keep the main thread blocked so that Camel stays up, do one of the following.

-spring-boot-starter-web
+spring-boot-starter-web dependency,

-Or add camel.springboot.main-run-controller=true
+Or add camel.springboot.main-run-controller=true to your

-or application.yml
+application.properties or

-file.
+application.yml file.

-You can customize the Camel application in the application.properties
+You can customize the Camel application in the application.properties or

-file with camel.springboot.* properties
+application.yml file with

 Optional.
-To refer to a custom bean by using the beans ID name, configure the options in the src/main/resources/application.properties
+To refer to a custom bean by using the beans ID name, configure the options in the src/main/resources/application.properties (or the

-) file.
+application.yml) file.
 The following example shows how the xslt component refers to a custom bean by using the bean ID.

-Refer to a custom bean by the id myExtensionFactory
+Refer to a custom bean by the id myExtensionFactory.

 camel.component.xslt.saxon-extension-functions=myExtensionFactory